 German Shepherds are the Most loyal Breed.
-These are very active, strong and sharp.
-Basically, German Shepherd is Guarding Dog they have come from hunting group.
-So naturally, shepherds have a tendency to hunting and protecting.
+These are very active, strong,and sharp.
+Basically, German Shepherd is a Guarding Dog they have came from hunting group.
+So naturally shepherds have inbuilt tendency for hunting and protecting.

 According to an article published on Forbes.com German shepherds are the 3rd Most American Dangerous Dog.

 A male German Shepherd can grow up to 24-26 inches whereas Female can Grow up to 20-22 inches.
 With this size these breeds are hard to handle if they become aggressive.

 German shepherds believe in the Pack.
 If they are a group of German Shepherds only one dog will be Alfa male(Leader of the group) which leads the pack.
 Even same pattern is seen in the wolves.

 If you don’t train your dog properly they turn dangerous.
 Let your dog know you are Alpha male.
 Show your complete Authority over it.